Aaronbunting/Crypto_Clustering_Analysis/README.md

 * Clustering the cryptocurrencies with K-means using the PCA data yields [number of clusters] clusters.
 * Visual analysis shows that using fewer features with PCA affects the clustering results, leading to potential changes in cluster assignments.

-For detailed analysis, code implementation, and visualizations, please refer to the Crypto_investments.ipynb Jupyter notebook for this project.
+For detailed analysis, code implementation, and visualizations, please refer to the [crypto_investments.ipynb](Crypto_investments.ipynb) Jupyter notebook for this project.